bcoin-org/bcoin/README.md

 bunch of consensus and policy checking methods.
 A lot of it is for internal use and pretty boring for users of this library.

-BCoin also offers a mutable transaction object (MTX).
+Bcoin also offers a mutable transaction object (MTX).
 Mutable transactions inherit from the TX object, but can also be signed and modified.

 ``` js